Friday, January 28, 2022

 the wiring schematic in the lower right shows the voltage feed.

-Brian explains the "trip" mechanism if there was an overload
+Brian explains the "trip" mechanism when there is an overload

 of current.